Stingaree, San Diego

 The Stingaree was a neighborhood in downtown San Diego from the boom of the 1880s until it was demolished during a vice eradication campaign of 1916.
 It was the site of the city's Chinatown.
-Because of this, and it's working class origins, it had a reputation as the home to the city's "undesirables", including prostitutes, pimps, drug dealers and gamblers.
+Because of this, along with its working-class origins, it earned a reputation as the home to the city's "undesirables", including prostitutes, pimps, drug dealers, and gamblers.
 Additionally, the neighborhood was home to many other working-class citizens, and was in the center of a wider blue-collar residential area encompassing much of the city south of Broadway.

 Though the name "Stingaree" (a colloquial pronunciation of "stingray") refers primarily to the period before 1916, the neighborhood's character as a red-light district lasted until its massive redevelopment in the 1980s.

+Etymology and name origins

+The name "Stingaree" is most famously associated with a colorful metaphor of the era: that a visitor to the district's dense concentration of saloons, gambling houses, and brothels was just as likely to get "stung" by vice as a swimmer wading in the shallow waters of San Diego Bay.

+The first recorded appearance of the name in print occurred in the late 19th century.
+On November 24, 1881, the San Diego Union dryly reported that the dilapidated wooden structures along lower Fifth Avenue, known locally as "Stingaree Row," were finally "receiving a much-needed application of paint, soap, and water."

+While the popular "vice" metaphor remains the dominant explanation, parallel local oral histories and environmental evidence point to a literal, physical origin for the name.
+During the localized, small-scale development of the New Town waterfront in the late 19th century, private developers and municipal builders worked to overcome the extensive tidal mudflats and shallow waters that separated downtown from navigable deep-water channels.
+The original mean high tide line ran very close to Front and J Streets, leaving wide stretches of warm mudflats exposed at low tide.
+These shallows served as prime nesting grounds for thousands of stingrays.

+To build up usable, solid dry land for waterfront blocks and warehouses near the foot of G Street, developers constructed wharves and filled in the low-lying tide flats with dredged silt.
+While the soft tissue of any marine life scooped up in this fill dirt quickly decayed, the durable, venomous tail barbs of the stingrays remained embedded in the unpaved dirt roads for years.
+Local oral history passed down by early residents of Front Street notes that stepping on these discarded, dried stingray barbs—especially after heavy rains washed away the topsoil—was a frequent, painful physical hazard for neighborhood children and laborers, reinforcing the "Stingaree" moniker through literal, physical encounters.

 Boundaries

 The exact boundaries of the neighborhood are contested and likely changed throughout the years.
 The Health Department identified them as First and Fifth Avenues to the west and east, and Market and K Streets to the north and south.